How To Find Custom Clothing Manufacturers For Startups

 Finding custom clothing manufactures for startups is all about finding the perfect fit.
 If it's not just right, then it's not going to work out long run.
 And, I never recommend brands go with the first apparel manufacturer they talk to.
 Finding your supply chain partners is more of a numbers game, and the truth is, you definitely always want to have a backup or Plan B.

-In my signature course Launch My Conscious Line - From Idea To Sales In 6 Months I give you access to my VIP list supply chain list, which is perfect for startups that need low MOQs.
-The list has over 100 apparel manufacturers that are happy to work with small start ups.
+In my signature course the Summer Sourcing Intensive - where you will learn to source in 10 weeks, I give you access to my VIP list supply chain list, which is perfect for startups that need low MOQs.
+The list has over 300 apparel manufacturers that are happy to work with small start ups.
 Plus 700+ other industry resources like fabric suppliers, trim suppliers, and even pattern makers.

 But, if you want to try and tackle your supply chain on your own without my mentorship, this article will teach you exactly how to stop googling terms like clothing manufacturers near me, and start finding the best clothing manufacturers around.